ashedow/Map_and_links/Readme.md

 **food**

 Ziemniakomat (Bobrza 2a)

 pasibus - норм бургеры

 Butchery & Grill (Sukiennice 6) - great place.
 Good for meetings with friends.
 Taste meat and good drinks https://www.butcheryandgrill.pl/

+**beer**

+Szynkarnia (Świętego Antoniego) - Great place for craft beer.
+Nice options on tap and also good variety of cans available in the fridges, both local and imported.
+Food was also super. https://szynkarnia.com.pl/

+**to go**

 https://wystawavangogh.pl/